 The richest source of these two super-nutrients is egg yolk from a free range chicken that had a nutrient dense diet.
 They are also found in many fresh, raw vegetables.
 Astaxanthin is another carotenoid found in krill and wild-alaskan salmon and red algae.
 It is renowned for its ability to protect the eye from free radical damage.

 The long-chain omega-3 fatty acids EPA & DHA are very critical for healthy vision and eye function.
 The best source of EPA & DHA is through purified fish or krill oil.
 The brand should be molecularly distilled and 3rd party tested for purity.
 Anyone with vision problems should look to take a minimum of 1.5 g/daily of EPA/DHA.

 Introducing Vision Protect™:

 Prevention and reversal of functional and degenerative vision/eye problems depends on our ability to protect ourselves from oxidative stress and enhance cellular healing processes.
-This includes key anti-oxidants such as N-Acetyl Cysteine and Alpha Lipoic Acid that boost intracellular glutathione levels.
+This includes key antioxidants such as N-acetyl cysteine (NAC) and alpha lipoic acid that boost intracellular glutathione levels.

 Zinc and taurine play a huge role in protecting the retina from oxidative stress.
-Bilberry is rich in anthocyanins that are unique phytonutrients that protect the retina from UV radation and other forms of oxidative stress.
-Quercetin is a flavonol that reduces oxidative stress in the optic lens.
+Bilberry is rich in anthocyanins that are unique phytonutrients that protect the retina from UV radiation and other forms of oxidative stress.
+Quercetin is a flavanol that reduces oxidative stress in the optic lens.